-To ensure that all statewide performance standards are met and to ensure continual evidence of pupil learning, PUC CALS CHARTER MIDDLE SCHOOL AND EARLY COLLEGE HIGH SCHOOL shall conduct testing pursuant to Education Code Section 47605(c) as well as its own assessment and evaluation processes.
-Multiple forms of assessment will be used to measure student achievement and progress, tailor programs of instruction, validate and continuously improve teaching methods, gauge the school's performance in comparison to similar schools throughout the District and state, and provide the metrics for programmatic audits reported to the LAUSD and the California Department of Education ("CDE").
-The following types of assessments will be utilized to supplement the PUC-wide Assessments indicated in the above chart(s).
+To ensure that all statewide performance standards are met and to ensure continual evidence of pupil learning, PUC Triumph conducts testing pursuant to Education Code Section 47605(c) as well as its own assessment and evaluation processes.
+Multiple forms of assessment are used to measure student achievement and progress, tailor programs of instruction, validate and continuously improve teaching methods, gauge the school's performance in comparison to similar schools throughout the District and state, and provide the metrics for programmatic audits reported to the LAUSD and the California Department of Education ("CDE").
+The following types of assessments are utilized to supplement the PUC-wide Assessments indicated in the above chart(s).

-- Standardized Tests: PUC CALS CHARTER MIDDLE SCHOOL AND EARLY COLLEGE HIGH SCHOOL will administer all state required standardized tests including Smarter Balanced Assessments for English Language Arts/Literacy and Mathematics, the California Science Test (CAST), and the Physical Fitness Test (PFT) to students in the required grade levels during the designated testing windows.
-All students who are English Learners as indicated on their Home Language Survey will also take the English Language Proficiency Assessments for California(ELPAC).
-The school will also administer any additional assessments required by the state during the period covered by this petition.
-Results from these tests will be analyzed prior to the beginning of the subsequent school year to create school-wide, grade-level, and department-level instructional goals.
-These goals will drive professional development at the site. - Performance Assessments: Performance assessments include projects, papers, or tasks that require students to produce a product.
-PUC CALS CHARTER MIDDLE SCHOOL AND EARLY COLLEGE HIGH SCHOOL emphasizes authentic performance tasks or real-world application whenever possible through this articulation, we can ensure that our students are not only ready to perform well on end of the year summative assessments, but also will be prepared to enter high school. - Ongoing Classroom Assessment (in each content area): Ongoing, periodic assessment is an integral part of the learning process for both teachers and students.
+• Standardized Tests: PUC Triumph administer all state required standardized tests including Smarter Balanced Assessments for English Language Arts/Literacy and Mathematics, the California Science Test (CAST), and the Physical Fitness Test (PFT) to students in the required grade levels during the designated testing windows.
+All students who are English Learners as indicated on their Home Language Survey take the English Language Proficiency Assessments for California (ELPAC).
+The school also administers any additional assessments required by the state during the period covered by this petition.
+Results from these tests are analyzed prior to the beginning of the subsequent school year to create school-wide, grade-level, and department-level instructional goals.
+These goals drive professional development at the site.

+- Performance Assessments: Performance assessments include projects, papers, or tasks that require students to produce a product.
+PUC Triumph emphasizes authentic performance tasks and real-world application whenever possible.
+Through this articulation, we can ensure that our students are not only ready to perform well on end of year summative assessments, but also are prepared to enter high school. - Ongoing Classroom Assessment (in each content area): Ongoing, periodic assessment is an integral part of the learning process for both teachers and students.
 Assessment of student progress will occur at the end of units of study, before, during, and after individual lessons, and as needed to check for understanding and to measure the internalization of new concepts and skills.
-In addition to measuring student growth, these assessments will serve as an important reflection tool for teachers to use in assessing the effectiveness and impact of their instruction. - Rubrics and Criteria Charts: Teacher- and student-generated rubric and criteria charts will be used to evaluate student work.
-Rubrics may be tailored to a classroom assignment, to a grade level benchmark assessment, or a school-wide assessment PUC CALS CHARTER MIDDLE SCHOOL AND EARLY COLLEGE HIGH SCHOOL places a high priority on the utilization of these tools to ensure that students have clear criteria for producing quality work and work to become self-regulated evaluators of their own performance.
+In addition to measuring student growth, these assessments serve as an important reflection tool for teachers to use in assessing the effectiveness and impact of their instruction. - Rubrics and Criteria Charts: Teacher- and student-generated rubric and criteria charts are used to evaluate student work.
+Rubrics may be tailored to a classroom assignment, to a grade level benchmark assessment, or a school-wide assessment.
+PUC Triumph places a high priority on the utilization of these tools to ensure that students have clear criteria for producing quality work and work to become self-regulated evaluators of their own performance.